Scheduling Zoom meetings within Canvas

 - You will now see a screen confirming the details of your meeting settings.

-Once you schedule a Zoom meeting through the Canvas Zoom tool, an event will automatically be placed on the Canvas course calendar and on you course site's Syllabus under the Course Summary.
-Deleted meetings with be removed from both the Canvas calendar and Syllabus.
+Once you schedule a Zoom meeting through the Canvas Zoom tool, an event will automatically be placed on the Canvas course calendar and on your course site's Syllabus under the Course Summary.
+Deleted meetings will be removed from both the Canvas calendar and Syllabus.

 Example Calendar Post